 7.4.1 Diet and Fluid

-Subjects must abstain from all food and drink (except water) at least 8 hours before any safety laboratory evaluations.
+All subjects must abstain from all food and drink (except water) at least 8 hours before any safety laboratory evaluations.
+Subjects should also abstain from all food and drink (except water) overnight before the dosing day.